 It’s embedded in his DNA but I struggle to get through the instruction manual.

 If you corner my colleague in a pub, after a particularly stressful day at the CTO Academy coalface, he will probably give you chapter and verse about the frustrations of working with a non-technologist co-founder and yet, our yin and yang works.

-That’s not always the case, as we know from many of the mentoring conversations we have.
+But that’s not always the case as we know from many of the mentoring conversations we have.
 It can be a source of considerable working frustration and potential career blockage.

-It’s such a recurring theme that we’re dedicating our next Tuesday webinar to the subject.
+This is such a recurring theme that we’re dedicating a future webinar to the subject.

 Quantum might be a tech trend on a slow boil, but it’s worth watching given its potential to fundamentally disrupt how we do computing.

 CB Insights have provided an explainer if entanglement and quits are new to you.

 Will it happen?
 When?
 In these early stages, predictions are meaningless, but what’s certain is that corporations from Microsoft to IBM to Alibaba are hard at work on this technology, and investing dollars now.